v

 Firstly, accurate non-invasive testing of NASH and evaluation of treatment effectiveness are urgently needed.
 The FDA and the drug label indicate that resmetirom is indicated for NASH with stage 2–3 fibrosis but do not specify whether a liver biopsy is required.
 It is unclear whether liver biopsy assessments are necessary before prescribing and to monitor the therapeutic response in clinical practice.
 Liver biopsy has limitations.
 The consistency of MRI-proton-density-fat-fraction (MRI-PDFF), which is non-invasive, precise, quantitative, and repeatable, with histopathological analysis has been evaluated across several clinical trials.
 A reduction of 30% in hepatic fat, as measured by MRI-PDFF, seemed to correlate with biopsy outcomes.7,9 In addition, vibration-controlled transient elastography-based scores are highly accurate in predicting liver-related events in patients with metabolic dysfunction-associated steatotic liver disease.11 The use of MRI-PDFF and vibration-controlled transient elastography as valid evaluation criteria in clinical practice needs to be assessed in larger clinical trials.

 Secondly, the duration of treatment is indeterminate.
 The current 52-week histological endpoints were used to assess the efficacy of resmetirom in clinical trials.
-Neither the FDA nor the drug label provides specific recommendations regarding the duration of treatment.
+Neither the FDA nor the drug label provide specific recommendations regarding the duration of treatment.
 In clinical practice, is the treatment duration also 52 weeks?
 It is noteworthy that the histological response rate is approximately 30% after 52 weeks of therapy.
 However, it remains uncertain whether a longer duration of treatment would increase the histological response rate.
 Additionally, close monitoring of endocrine disorders associated with the thyroid, gonads, or bones is required, although 52 weeks of treatment was deemed safe in the phase 3 study.

 Thirdly, predictors of treatment response at baseline are lacking.
 Whether patients with NASH with hypercholesterolemia respond well to resmetirom treatment remains unclear, given that the histological response rate was less than one-third in the MAESTRO-NASH trial.9 Thyroid hormones play an important role in lipid metabolism.
 In a phase 2 study, resmetirom significantly improved blood lipid indicators such as LDL-C, triglycerides, lipoprotein (a), and apolipoprotein B.7 12 weeks of resmetirom treatment significantly reduced LDL-C, triglycerides, apolipoprotein B, and lipoprotein(a) levels in patients with heterozygous familial hypercholesterolemia.12 After 12 weeks of resmetirom treatment, liver fat content decreased by 32.9%.
 In contrast, the liver fat content reduction in the three dose groups of VK2809 exceeded 50% in individuals with NAFLD and hypercholesterolemia.13 Whether the efficacy of THR-β agonists is more significant in NAFLD/NASH patients with hypercholesterolemia remains to be further explored.
 Additionally, resmetirom may reduce long-term cardiovascular outcomes in patients with NAFLD/NASH through the dual effect of lowering LDL-C and improving NASH, potentially benefiting NAFLD/NASH patients with hypercholesterolemia.